TheSeanU/wordpress_woocommerce_docker_setup/README.md

 `docker compose up -d` to build the docker image. wait atleast 30 seconds for the entry-point.sh to do its thing.

+For the reinstallation of a new woocommerce version the best thing you can do is:
+`docker compose down`
+`docker volume prune -a`
+`docker image prune -a`

+and then:
+`docker compose up -d --build`